t-anderson21/blog/_posts/2024-03-07-data-curation-project.md

 My challenge to the reader: try to access one economic indicator of choice, and analyze one recent trend which you've heard about on the news.

+Here is a link to the app I created using StreamLit: [Economic Indicators App](https://economic-indicators-stat386.streamlit.app/Correlations)

 #### Sources
 [Project folder](https://github.com/t-anderson21/blog-project/tree/main)